tendo209/es-theme-epicnoir-handheld/README.md

-## EpicNoir RetroPie Theme
+## EpicNoir RetroPie Theme Hand Held Variation

+This is a revised iteration of the EpicNoir theme, optimized for hand held devices running RetroPie/EmulationStation I added a few missing panels, as well as optimized some typography scaling.

-This is a modern dark RetroPie theme based on original ideas by Chicuelo and brought to life in collaboration with Nick L (c64-dev).
+All based on the modern dark RetroPie theme based on original ideas by Chicuelo and brought to life in collaboration with Nick L (c64-dev).

 ---